tsolucio/coreBOSBlog/pages/01.blog/April2020/item.md

 - add missing NOT expression operator to list of available operations
 - correctly define count function in list of available operations
 - filter emails for calendar based scheduled workflows
-- open evaluation record select popyp screen on field focus in Expression Editor.
+- open evaluation record select popup screen on field focus in Expression Editor.
 Like all other capture fields
 - correct JSON call in update and create of the old version of web service client library

 <span></span>